 The very large, light and open plan living area is at the top of the Chapel on the third floor, making excellent use of the existing windows and the gallery hall way below.
 There is a very well hand built oak kitchen with Smeg double oven and gas hob, dishwasher, microwave, fridge, freezer and ample work and storage space; a long dining table enabling at least ten people to be able to enjoy a meal together.

 The sitting area is furnished with good quality brown leather sofas and chairs, there is a woodburning stove, LCD TV with DVD, video and music system.
-There are views from all the windows over Crickhowell Castle to the Llangattock Escarpment in one direction and from the other side over the Georgian roof tops of Crickhowell to the nearby Sugar Loaf Mountain.
+There are views from all the windows over Crickhowell Castle to the Llangattock Escarpment in one direction and from the other side over the Georgian roof tops of Crickhowell to Table Mountain.

 On the ground floor: